 It’ll take you an entire day to even get to the trailhead.
 Leaving Shkoder early in the morning, you’ll drive along narrow mountain roads to catch a ramshackle ferry.
-While you’re praying the ferry won’t fall apart before you reach the dock, you’ll see the sun rise over the gray mountain sides and calm turquoise water.
-Back on land, you’ll then drive through the mountains for another hour before finally reaching the town of Valbona.
+While you’re praying the ferry won’t fall apart before you reach the dock, you’ll see the sunrise over the gray mountainsides and calm turquoise water.
+Back on land, you’ll drive through the mountains for another hour before finally reaching the town of Valbona.
 And by town, we mean a cluster of houses smack bang in the middle of nowhere.
-There’s one single guesthouse and their home-cooked food is finger-lickin’ good (oh, the burek!).
+There’s one guesthouse, and their home-cooked food is finger-licking good (oh, the burek!).

-The next morning, you’ll throw on your hiking boots and make your way over the mountain to Theth.
-On the way, you’ll come across babbling creeks, heaps of pine trees, and some pretty epic views.
-The hike is 16 km from door to door, and it should take you about 6 hours.
-If you need a break, you can grab a cold beer in the tiny wooden cafe just past the ridge.
-From here, just keep walking down through the thick forest, and you’ll end up in Theth.
+The following day, you’ll throw on your hiking boots and make your way over the mountain to Theth.
+You’ll come across babbling creeks, heaps of pine trees, and some epic views on the way.
+The hike is 16 km from door to door and should take about 6 hours.
+You can grab a cold beer in the tiny wooden cafe just past the ridge if you need a break.
+From here, keep walking down through the thick forest, and you’ll end up in Theth.
 It’s slightly bigger than Valbona but still barely a town.
 Have a shower, give yourself a high-five, and enjoy one last night in the Albanian mountains.
 On day three, you’ll jump on a local minibus and drive back to Shkoder on what could easily rival Bolivia’s famous Death Road.

-Two of Slovenia’s best-known caves located in the karst region are Škocjan and Postojna. Škocjan is a UNESCO World Heritage Site with a massive underground canyon which you can explore by taking on two different subterranean tracks and an overground one that offers fantastic views.
+Two of Slovenia’s best-known caves located in the karst region are Škocjan and Postojna. Škocjan is a UNESCO World Heritage Site with a massive underground canyon that you can explore by taking on two subterranean tracks and an overground one that offers fantastic views.

-Postojna is more popular as a tourist attraction with its own rail track, and a lot of tourist features around it.
+Postojna is more popular as a tourist attraction with its own rail track and many tourist features.
 Rest assured, these caves have no shortage of stalactites and stalagmites, creating a spectacular display that thoroughly deserves to be seen.
-Spending a day in the region is a great idea for a trip, including stops not only at Škocjan and Postojna but also at Predjama, a unique cave castle.
+Spending a day in the region is an excellent idea for a trip, including stops at Škocjan and Postojna, and Predjama, a unique cave castle.
 These three places are not far from each other and make up for a fascinating and entertaining day out.

 Lake Komani, Albania

 Albania is a country that will surprise you constantly, from the UNESCO-listed cities through to the clear blue waters of the south coast beaches.
 One place you can’t miss is Lake Komani in the north of the country.
-This beautiful lake region, which is also home to fantastic hiking and small villages, is the ultimate boat trip while exploring Albania.
+This beautiful lake region is also home to fantastic hiking and small villages and is the ultimate boat trip while exploring Albania.

-Komani Lake has a ferry which crosses daily, but the best way to experience it is to take a boat tour which goes into the crystal blue caves and stops at the small home-stay in the middle of the lake.
+Komani Lake has a ferry that crosses daily, but the best way to experience it is to take a boat tour that goes into the crystal blue caves and stops at the small homestay in the middle of the lake.
 With homemade honey and Rakija (local liquor) on offer, you might even want to stay a couple of nights in this electricity-free and relaxing home.

-The Albanian Riviera is one of the most beautiful places in all of the Balkans.
+The Albanian Riviera is one of the most beautiful places you’ll discover on your Balkan trip.
 Pristine turquoise waters on beaches right next to stunning green mountains make for postcard-ready pictures.
-The water is warm, salty, and calm, perfect for swims or floating on your back and enjoying the summer sun.
+The water is warm, salty, and calm, perfect for swimming or floating on your back and enjoying the summer sun.

 We enjoyed exploring Ljubljana Castle and strolling around central Ljubljana and the Old Town.
-If you have kids, there’s a fun science museum, large Tivoli Park and Atlantis Adventure World, a water park.
+There’s a fun science museum, a large Tivoli Park, and Atlantis Adventure World, a water park if you have kids.

 Peljesac Peninsula, Croatia

-The Pelješac Peninsula in southern Croatia is a stunning place for a holiday and a great ‘off the beaten track’ alternative to staying in Dubrovnik.
-Surrounded by towering pine and Cyprus trees, and pristine blue sea, the gorgeous historic town of Orebic is an excellent choice to base yourself for exploring the peninsula.
-Orebic has a fabulous selection of restaurants – many serving wonderful fresh seafood but it’s also worth venturing up into the hills to experience Konoba Panorama, a lovely family run restaurant that serves delicious home made goats cheese and stunning truffle pasta.
+In southern Croatia, the Pelješac Peninsula is a stunning place for a holiday and a great off-beaten track alternative to staying in Dubrovnik.
+Surrounded by towering pine and Cyprus trees and a pristine blue sea, the gorgeous historic town of Orebic is an excellent choice to base yourself for exploring the peninsula.
+Orebic has a fabulous selection of restaurants – many serving incredible fresh seafood.
+Still, it’s also worth venturing up into the hills to experience Konoba Panorama, a lovely family-run restaurant that serves delicious homemade goat cheese and stunning truffle pasta.

+Orebic is conveniently located, a 15-minute ferry ride to the beautiful island of Korcula, the (said) birthplace of Marco Polo.
+The town has safe swimming beaches, but you can also explore the underwater sea life without getting wet on a submarine that flies back and forth along the seafront.
 The views from the restaurant out over the peninsula are breathtaking.
-The town has safe swimming beaches, but you can also explore the underwater sea life without getting wet on a submarine that flies back and forth along the seafront.
-Orebic is conveniently located, a 15-minute ferry ride to the beautiful island of Korcula, the (said) birthplace of Marco Polo.

-Finally, you must look for Podobuče Beach, which is a picture postcard cove about 15 minutes drive from Orebic.
-Park your car, then walk down the track to the beach, where you can dive directly into the glistening ocean at the family friendly beach – or try snorkeling where you can see lots of fish, octopus, and starfish.
+Finally, you must look for Podobuče Beach, a picture-postcard cove about 15 minutes’ drive from Orebic.
+Park your car, then walk down the track to the beach, where you can dive directly into the glistening ocean at the family-friendly beach – or try snorkeling, where you can see lots of fish, octopus, and starfish.

-Prizen is a beautiful little historic city in Kosovo.
-We went into Kosovo honestly not knowing what to expect, we both remembered seeing it on the news as a war-ravaged country.
-But we were so pleasantly surprised, our short overnight stay (we were planning to get in and get out) turned into a 5-night experience of beautiful architecture, cobblestone streets, making friends with locals.
-Oh and yes – devouring the local food which was found every way you turned.
+Prizren is a beautiful little historical city in Kosovo.
+We went into Kosovo honestly, not knowing what to expect; we both remembered seeing it as a war-ravaged country on the news.
+But we were so pleasantly surprised; our short overnight stay (we were planning to get in and get out) turned into a 5-night experience of beautiful architecture, cobblestone streets, and making friends with locals.
+Oh, and yes – devouring the local food which was found every way you turned.

 Our top pick of what to eat in Prizren is 100% Pljeskavica – you can’t go wrong with a meat patty stuffed with melty, gooey cheese, served with salad and freshly made chips!
-Top it off with a refreshing pint of the local beer Birra Sabaj, and it will only cost you around $7.50 USD.
+Top it off with a refreshing pint of the local beer Birra Sabaj, and it will only cost you around USD 7.50.
 Score!

 7 Rila Lakes, Bulgaria

-There is a fantastic day hike on the mountain that takes you past all the lakes and gives an incredible vantage point from the top.
+A fantastic day hike on the mountain takes you past all the lakes and gives an incredible vantage point from the top.
 The mountain itself comes complete with wild horses, which adds something a little special to the experience.
-The combination of mountains, lakes, and animals all make this a one of a kind experience that in my opinion is one you really do not want to miss.
+The combination of mountains, lakes, and animals all make this a one-of-a-kind experience that, in my opinion, is one you really do not want to miss.

 While Albania might not be the most well-known travel destination, there are truly some hidden gems spread throughout this beautiful country.
 One of my favorite spots was this charming city called Berat.
-There’s a medieval castle at the top of this massive hill that overlooks the entire city, and exploring it at night will make you feel like you took a step back in time.
+A medieval castle at the top of this massive hill overlooks the entire city, and exploring it at night will make you feel like you took a step back in time.

 Trebinje, Bosnia, and Herzegovina

 Bosnia and Herzegovina may be one of the least visited countries in Europe, but that does not mean there aren’t some incredible places to travel to.
-While most people visit the well-known destinations or Sarajevo and Mostar, Trebinje is also well worth a few days of your time.
-You can wine taste (some of the cheapest in Europe) at local wineries or even an old monastery, and they will often give you young cheese or olive oil that is produced locally to taste while you are there.
+While most people visit Sarajevo and Mostar’s well-known destinations, Trebinje is also well worth a few days of your time.
+You can taste wine (some of the cheapest in Europe) at local wineries or even an old monastery, and they will often give you young cheese or olive oil produced locally to taste while you are there.

-We hired a local guide who was able to tell us a wealth of information about the plants and wildlife, history of the town of Trebinje and make great recommendations on other things to do.
-The town itself, while small, has some beautiful architecture and churches to check out and you can rent kayaks on the river and happily spend a day paddling around in the sun before heading into one of the local bars for a cold beer (or some local wine!).
+We hired a local guide who could tell us a wealth of information about the plants and wildlife and the history of Trebinje and make great recommendations on other things to do.
+The town itself, while small, has some beautiful architecture and churches to check out, and you can rent kayaks on the river and happily spend a day paddling around in the sun before heading into one of the local bars for a cold beer (or some local wine!).

 Raiskoto Pruskalo Waterfall, Bulgaria

 The waterfall is located under Botev peak in the Central Balkan National Park, Stara Planina.
+It is an incredible mountain with so many beautiful views and so many wonderful places to go to.
 It’s the highest waterfall in Bulgaria and the Balkan Peninsula – 124.5 meters.
-My advice would be to visit the waterfall during a 2-3 day hike at least.
-Stara Planina is an incredible mountain with so many beautiful views and so many wonderful places to go to.

-Start your hike from Kalofer, spend a night at the Raiskoto Pruskalo hut or camping, then hike the Tarzan path and climb Botev Peak (the highest peak in Stara Planina, 2376 meters).
-Doing so you will be able to enjoy the incredible scenery.
-I fell l in love with this place, and now I can’t wait to go back.
+Start you My advice would be to visit the waterfall during a 2-3 day hike at least.r hike from Kalofer, spend a night at the Raiskoto Pruskalo hut or camping, then hike the Tarzan path and climb Botev Peak (the highest peak in Stara Planina, 2376 meters).
+By doing so, you will be able to enjoy the incredible scenery.
+I fell l in love with this place, and now I can’t wait to return.

 Istrian Peninsula, Croatia